 It is also an appropriate 'natural habitat' for Himalayan birds like Monal and Ghooghti.

-Chaainsheel Bugyal is also ideal for hosting a “Winter Games”, since the region witnesses snowfall and holds an area which is larger than that at Auli (for reference – Auli Winter Games).
+Chaainsheel Bangan is also ideal for hosting a "Winter Games", since the region witnesses snowfall and holds an area which is larger than that at Auli (Auli Winter Games).

 Deeba Danda is a peak in the Patti Khatli region of Pauri Garhwal district, Uttarakhand, India.
 It is 2520m high and is a part of the Deeba range.
 The area holds significance due to the Deeba Danda National Park, which attract a lot of tourists.